 - ACT composite score of 26 or higher

 - SAT combined score of 1100 or higher

 - Graduated in top 20% of high school class

 - GPA of 3.0 or higher on a minimum of 12 semester hours excluding developmental courses

 - Recommendation(s) from ACC instructor(s)

 - Individual approval based on personal interview with the Honors Committee

 To earn Honors Program Graduate status, a student must complete a minimum of 12 semester hours of honors credit.
-For additional information contact Elizabeth McLane at 281-756-3742 or emclane@alvincollege.edu.
+Contact information - 281-756-3742 or emclane@alvincollege.edu.